kiminh/note/base/continue_integration/jenkins.md

 # The configured Git committer email, if any.
 GIT_AUTHOR_EMAIL
 # The configured Git author email, if any.
-SVN_REVISION
-# Subversion revision number that's currently checked out to the workspace, such as "12345"
-SVN_URL
-# Subversion URL that's currently checked out to the workspace.
 ```

 ## deploy 注意问题